 The Toyota lean process was introduced to the mine in 2012 with the goal of reducing costs and improving productivity, which was achieved.

-Following extraction, coal is transported via a conveyor through the high wall to the surface infrastructure area of the Donaldson open-pit mine.
-It is then transported to the Bloomfield plant, where it is processed and loaded for transport by rail to port.
+Once the coal has been extracted, it is transported via conveyor through the high wall to the surface infrastructure area of the Donaldson open cut mine.
+From there it is taken to the Bloomfield coal handling and preparation plant where further processing takes place, before being loaded for transport by rail to port.